Aidiakapi/advent_of_code_2023/README.md

 My solutions for Advent of Code 2023.
 Written in Rust 🦀.

 - Clone the repository.
-- Make sure you have a nightly version of Rust around January 2024.
+- Make sure you have a nightly version of Rust around August 2024.
 - `cargo run --release` for all days, `cargo run --release -- NN` for a specific day.
 - Want your own inputs?